 ACM can poll data from Programmable Logic Controllers (PLCs) by using the DF1 protocol.
 The data is then sent back from the device and can be provided for operator control screens in any Human Machine Interface (HMI) environment that supports OPC.

 Allen-Bradley DF1 is one of the many protocols ACM is compatible with to help make SCADA environments more manageable and more organized to ensure structured operation through an HMI.
 The HMI software is typically an OPC client application which can request data from the OPC server — or ACM.

 ACM works to deliver protocol data to employees, such as control room engineers and SCADA managers, by speaking to the DF1 device in its native protocol.
 Employees can obtain data from the field by using ACM to deploy a request for data from the Allen-Bradley DF1.
 That data is then fed back into the control room through its common protocol, Object Link and Embedding for Process Control (OPC), as ACM is an OPC server.

 Autosol Communications Manager (ACM) extends companies’ SCADA systems abilities

-For over 30 years, AUTOSOL (Automation Solutions) has been building custom drivers to ensure the efficient and reliable transfer of commands, programs, data and information between control systems and endpoint SCADA devices like PLCs.
+For over 30 years, AUTOSOL (Automation Solutions) has been building custom drivers to ensure the efficient and reliable transfer of commands, programs, data and information between control systems and endpoint SCADA devices like PLCs and RTUs.
 ACM speaks to devices in their native protocols to enable communication between incompatible devices, making it easy to add PLCs, including Allen-Bradley DF1, to a SCADA system and ensuring information is consistently being communicated.

 Because ACM isn’t dedicated to one specific protocol, your DF1 devices are able to interact.
 Companies will reap the benefits the Allen-Bradley DF1 offers while saving costs associated with having to update an entire SCADA system to devices that speak the protocol.